-Pika is a pure-Python implementation of the AMQP 0-9-1 protocol that tries to stay fairly independent of the underlying network support library.
+Pika is a pure-Python implementation of the AMQP 0-9-1 protocol including RabbitMQ’s extensions.

-Pika’s documentation can be found at https://pika.readthedocs.org
+Pika’s documentation can be found at https://pika.readthedocs.io.

-Here is the most simple example of use, sending a message with the BlockingConnection adapter:
+Here is the most simple example of use, sending a message with the pika.BlockingConnection adapter:

-import pika connection = pika.BlockingConnection() channel = connection.channel() channel.basic_publish(exchange='example', routing_key='test', body='Test Message') connection.close()
+import pika connection = pika.BlockingConnection() channel = connection.channel() channel.basic_publish(exchange='test', routing_key='test', body=b'Test message.') connection.close()

 And an example of writing a blocking consumer: